 Nissan created the Infiniti marque to be a line of luxury vehicles.
 The logo the company designed depicts two central lines stretching into the horizon, symbolizing an endless road forward.
 Some have also suggested that the logo is a representation of Mount Fuji as a nod to Nissan’s Japanese roots, or that the logo is a play on a lemniscate, the mathematics symbol for infinity.

-Choosing the design of the Lamborghini logo was rather benign – founder Ferruccio Lamborghini had a passion for bullfighting and his astrological sign was Taurus, the bull.
-It’s the logo’s color where things get interesting.
+Choosing the design of the Lamborghini logo was rather benign; founder Ferruccio Lamborghini had a passion for bullfighting and his astrological sign was Taurus, the bull.
+It’s the the story behind the colors that’s interesting.
 Legend has it that Lamborghini used the inverse color scheme of Ferrari’s logo in order to prod its competition.
 Lamborghini has a gold animal (a bull) with a black background.
 Ferrari has a black animal (a horse) with a gold background.

 Mario was inspired by the Fountain of Neptune in Piazza Maggiore in Bologna, where the Maserati brothers established their company.
 The statute depicts Neptune holding a trident, a symbol of strength and vigor.
 Thus, the trident logo was born.
 The red and blue colors of the Bologna banner adorn the image.
 Maserati states that, “The Trident underlines the exclusive status of the firm’s cars and their identity as masterpieces of elegance, luxury and sports-car performance.”